alloverse/docs/architecture/README.md

 * animations
 * static sounds

 They should reference these assets by sha1 hash.
-When a placeserv sees a new hash in the description of an entity coming from an agent, it should ask that agent for that asset hash over the asset channel.
+When a alloplace server sees a new hash in the description of an entity coming from an agent, it should ask that agent for that asset hash over the asset channel.
 The agent should then stream the asset to the server for caching and redelivery.

-When another agent then sees the references to the assets, it can thus then ask the placeserv for the corresponding asset, so that it can then later display it.
+When another agent then sees the references to the assets, it can thus then ask the alloplace for the corresponding asset, so that it can then later display it.

 Dynamic textures and audio will later be represented as webrtc streams, and thus